Tackling Traditional Audit Plan Concerns and Expanding Focus on Fraud, Third Parties and Data

 Key findings from our survey

-- Only 27% of internal audit functions in healthcare have already implemented or are optimizing advanced analytics — although another 21% report they’re currently implementing this capability.
-When surveyed about automation efforts, 10% of respondents have implemented or are optimizing automation, while 9% are in the process of doing so.
+- Only 27% of internal audit functions in healthcare have already implemented or are optimising advanced analytics — although another 21% report they’re currently implementing this capability.
+When surveyed about automation efforts, 10% of respondents have implemented or are optimising automation, while 9% are in the process of doing so.

 - More than half (59%) of respondents reported that their function has either not completed or is not currently undertaking any transformation or innovation initiatives.

 - This year’s data continues to show a migration from methodology to governance.
-It appears that over 70% of respondents are between “currently implementing” and “optimizing” their internal audit strategic vision and organizational structure, both an increase from 2021.
+It appears that over 70% of respondents are between “currently implementing” and “optimising” their internal audit strategic vision and organisational structure, both an increase from 2021.

-As our 2022 survey shows, many internal audit organizations are at risk of falling behind technologically despite their desire to modernize tools and systems and expand their workforce.
-Ensuring that internal audit teams have the financial resources and other support necessary to advance their technological capabilities, build highly skilled and engaged teams and focus more on innovation is necessary not only to build a true, next-gen function, but also a future-forward healthcare organization.
+As our 2022 survey shows, many internal audit organisations are at risk of falling behind technologically despite their desire to modernise tools and systems and expand their workforce.
+Ensuring that internal audit teams have the financial resources and other support necessary to advance their technological capabilities, build highly skilled and engaged teams and focus more on innovation is necessary not only to build a true, next-gen function, but also a future-forward healthcare organisation.